 A very effective solution for protecting the glazing is impact-resistant glazing systems.
 Impact-resistant windows provide in-situ protection and require no human action or involvement after installation; the protection system is always in place and does not need to be installed prior to storm events.
 Further, these systems do not need to be closed, lowered, or installed like storm panels or shutter systems.

 Another option is storm shutters, also known as hurricane shutters, which are permanently installed so they are always in place and ready to be closed.
 The primary types of storm shutters for doors are rolldown, accordion, and colonial shutters.

-Regardless of the type of protection chosen, proper installation of the door, weatherstripping, and flashing is also critical to reduce water infiltration.
+Regardless of the type of protection chosen, proper installation of the door, weather stripping, and flashing are also critical to reduce water infiltration.